Night of the Dead Living: Plot summary

-The episode begins with an unknown person lighting a candle in the homicide squadroom.
 One by one, the detectives arrive for the night shift on an unusually hot September evening.
 A furious Gee (Yaphet Kotto) calls maintenance to complain about the non-working air conditioner and learns it has been shut off for the night.
-Felton (Daniel Baldwin) and Lewis (Clark Johnson) try to find out who secretly lights the candle every night; they blow it out a number of times, but it always ends up lit again without anyone noticing.
-Munch (Richard Belzer) loudly complains about his ex-girlfriend breaking up with him.
-While the other detectives sweat and complain about the heat, a calm and comfortable Pembleton (Andre Braugher) wears a tie and drinks hot tea without sweating.
-Bayliss (Kyle Secor), who acts uncooperative with his partner Pembleton, says he has found the fingerprints of a man named James Hill who he believes is the murderer in the Adena Watson case.
+Felton (Daniel Baldwin) and Lewis (Clark Johnson) try to find out who secretly lights a candle in the squad room every night; they blow it out a number of times, but it always ends up lit again without anyone noticing.
+Munch (Richard Belzer) loudly complains about a romantic breakup.
+While the other detectives complain about the heat, Pembleton (Andre Braugher) remains calm and comfortable.
+Bayliss (Kyle Secor), who acts uncooperative with Pembleton, says he has found the fingerprints of a man named James Hill, who he believes is the killer in the Adena Watson case.
 Officer Thormann (Lee Tergesen) brings in Hill, who turns out to be a 12-year-old boy (Kenny Blank), much to the amusement of the other detectives.

 The detectives are shocked at the lack of homicide-related calls they are receiving throughout the night.
-Bolander (Ned Beatty) tries several times throughout the night to call Medical Examiner Blythe (Wendy Hughes) and ask her out on a date, but he cannot build up the courage.
-With encouragement from Howard (Melissa Leo), he finally asks Blythe out and is shocked when she accepts.
+Bolander (Ned Beatty) tries several times to call Blythe (Wendy Hughes) and ask her out on a date, but he cannot build up the courage.
+With encouragement from Howard (Melissa Leo), he finally does so and is shocked when she accepts.
 Crosetti (Jon Polito) gets agitated when his daughter calls and wants her boyfriend to sleep over.
 Gee comforts Crosetti and lets him go home to take care of her.
-Gee finds a baby boy in a small animal carrier-like cage on the bottom floor of the police department.
-The baby is very popular with the detectives, who take care of him while they wait for social services to arrive.
-After the social services worker takes the baby, the cleaning lady Loretta Kenyatta (N'Bushe Wright) hysterically screams somebody kidnapped her baby.
+Gee finds a baby boy in a small animal carrier-like cage on the bottom floor of the police station.
+The detectives take care of the baby while they wait for social services to arrive.
+After a social worker takes the baby, the cleaning lady Loretta Kenyatta (N'Bushe Wright) hysterically screams somebody kidnapped her baby.
 The detectives get the baby back for her while Bayliss, infatuated with Loretta, listens to her talk about her life.